Stage and Production Management MA

 See the Additional Learning Support website for more information.

-Bachelors degree (minimum 2:2 or equivalent) in a relevant field, as well as previous engagement with theatre and performance or the wider entertainment industry.
+Bachelors degree (minimum 2:2 or equivalent) and evidence of previous engagement with theatre and performance or the wider entertainment industry.
+This will be assessed via application documents (CV, personal statement) and interview.

 View entry requirements by country